 note

-“Panksepp gave his puppies, in a separation experiment, tiny, doses of morphine – lower than the lowest doses that are used to treat physical pain.
-And his puppies immediately stopped crying and playing with each other as if they no longer miss their mothers.”
+“Panksepp gave his puppies, in a separation experiment, tiny, tiny doses of – lower than the lowest doses that are used to treat physical pain. his puppies immediately stopped crying and started playing with each other as if they no longer miss their mothers.”

 note